tls-check/TLS-Check/README.md

 ## Why writing another SSL/TLS testing tool?
 What are the primary goals?

-There are a lot of tools, which check servers for their SSL/TLS capabilities (e.g. SSLyze, O-Saft and much more).
+There are a lot of tools, which check servers for their SSL/TLS capabilities (e.g. SSLyze, OWASP O-Saft, ssl-cipher-suite-enum, testssl.sh and much more).
 But none meets all our requirements at starting with TLS-Check in 2014:

 * We need a flexible and extensible tool to check every possible key figure for a given domain – e.g. from counting how many servers support IPv6 or the different top level domains to counting how many supports the really old SSLv2 protocol.
 * The most important subtests in TLS-Check are SSL/TLS checks.
 TLS-Check uses it's own SSL/TLS handshake implementation, because we found no acceptable other solution.
 Some of the tools for checking SSL/TLS cipher suites are really ugly hacks, violating all best practice rules, have no or very few automated tests, have ugly spaghetti code, are unmaintainable or buggy.
 TLS-Check is not free of errors, but tries to have testable, extendable, maintainable code.